 Our goal is to improve the knowledge and skills of health professionals about fungal diseases through education.

 GAFFI has partnered with Leading International Fungal Education (LIFE) to achieve this critical goal.

 The expertise of the health professional impacts directly on patient outcome, especially in fungal diseases where early treatment is essential.
 Health professionals must consider a possible fungal infection when dealing with complex problems- eg cancers, AIDS, critical care & respiratory diseases.
 Some laboratory training is critical to make an accurate diagnosis.
 In addition, the treatment with antifungals is complex and pharmacists must be aware of drug –medicine interactions and therapeutic dose monitoring (TDM).

 LIFE has developed the following resources:

 1. A comprehensive summary of the most serious fungal illnesses and methods for their diagnosis and treatment, www.LIFE-worldwide.org.
 The diagnostic section also contains information on the commercially available diagnostic kits here as well as dermoscopy and skin.

-The entire site is also available in Spanish At www.LIFE-worldwide.org/esp.
+The entire site is also available in Spanish – choose language at the top right of each page.